850 Divorce Lawyer

 What You Need to Know Before Filing for Divorce in Florida

 If you’re thinking about filing for divorce in Florida, you probably have more questions than answers.
-What forms do I need?
+What forms do you need?
 How long will it take?
-What happens to my house, kids, or retirement account?
+What happens to your house, your kids, or your retirement account?

+Divorce is rarely easy, but understanding the rules before you start can make the process smoother and less stressful.
 Justin Andersson, P.A. helps individuals and families in Panama City and the surrounding Florida Panhandle navigate divorce with clarity and confidence.
-Here’s what you need to know before taking that first legal step.
+Here’s what to know before taking that first legal step.

 1. Florida Is a No-Fault Divorce State